DannyTheHeretic/pure-pulsars/README.md

 After that go and create a discord application by clicking the `New Application` button

-Now go down to bot and click `Reset Token` that will be your discord token, put it somewhere safe for later.
+Now go down to "Bot" on the left menu and click `Reset Token` that will be your discord token, put it somewhere safe for later.

 While here be sure to turn on the 3 switches below `Privileged Gateway Intents`
  + Presence Intent
  + Server Members Intent